Biden's verbal slip about campaign draws Democrats' cheers | New Country 923

 During the rest of his speech he sounded very much like a candidate-in-waiting.
 He repeatedly attacked President Donald Trump, accusing him of stoking division and anger, and bemoaned that the ascendant “new left” of his own party has criticized him for being cordial toward Republicans.

-“The only thing strong enough to tear America apart is America itself and we’ve seen its start,” Biden said.
+“The only thing strong enough to tear America apart is America itself and we’ve seen its start,” he said.

+Biden accused Trump of backing away from America’s role as a leader on the world stage and abandoning its allies.
+He said it’s no coincidence that “fake news” — one of Trump’s favorite labels — “has become the phrase of choice for every despot terrorizing his people.”

+“We’re literally in a battle for the soul of America,” he said.